rockroman/PP3_The_Coach/README.md

 ### Users

-1. I want to have an idea what the program is about
+1. I want to have an idea of what the program is about
 2. I want to be able to have clear and simple navigation
-3. I want to be able log in and return to a program later
+3. I want to be able to log in and return to a program later
 4. I want to be able to get feedback in different stages of program
 5. I want to be informed why my input is not valid
 6. I want input parameters to be displayed clearly
-7. I want to see what choices i made
+7. I want to see what choices I made
-8. I want to be able to play multiple times without loging in again
+8. I want to be able to play multiple times without logging in again
 9. I want to use the program with real-world data
-10. I want to use the program that allows certain creativity inside parameters
+10. I want to use a program that allows certain creativity inside parameters
 11. I want to know the final result of using the program

 ### Site Owner

-12. I want user to easily and intuitevly navigates troughout program
+12. I want user to easily and intuitively navigate troughout program
 13. I want user to be guided and informed how to make valid inputs
 14. I want user to be able to personalize his experience and inputs
 15. I want user to have clear feedback from  inputs
 16. I want user details to be stored and retrieved on demand into the database
-17. I want user to have option to exit the program
+17. I want user to have the option to exit the program
 18. I want user to know the final result

 [Back to Table Of Contents](#table-of-contents)